-Furthermore, the English graduate advisors and the Graduate Students in English organization (GSE) have been considering assessment results in planning and implementing extracurricular workshops and other activities for English M.A. and Ph.D. students.
+Furthermore, the English graduate advisors and others have considered assessment results in planning and implementing extracurricular workshops and other activities for English M.A. and Ph.D. students.
 For example, the placement of M.A. and Ph.D. graduates into a balance of secondary-level teaching positions and non-teaching or corporate positions (see above) is positive confirmation that this focus upon careers outside, as well as inside, academia is helping students respond productively to the current state of the academic job market in the humanities.

-Extracurricular professionalization and advising activities offered to our graduate students in the 2022-2023 academic year included the following:
+Extracurricular professionalization and advising activities offered to our graduate students in the 2024-2025 academic year included the following:

-Extracurricular Professionalization and Advising Events that Took Place Fall 2022:
+Extracurricular Professionalization and Advising Events that Took Place Fall 2024:

-- Meeting with Incoming M.A.
-Students to Go Over Program Requirements and Timeline (Sept.
-7, 2022) - Meeting with Incoming Ph.D.
-Students to Go Over Program Requirements and Timeline (Sept.
-14, 2022) - Speaker Panel: "DEI and Pedagogy" (Sept.
-27, 2022) - Meeting for Ph.D.
-Students to Discuss Academic Job Market (Sept.
-28, 2022) - Meeting with Ph.D.
-Students to Discuss Professor Szwydky's Job Market Course (Oct.
-5, 2022) - Speaker Panel: "English Internship" (Oct.
-11, 2022) - Speaker Panel (with alumni): "Horror and Fantasy Fiction (On the Side)" (Oct.
-21, 2022) - Speaker Panel (with alumni): "Career Diversity" (Nov.
-8, 2022)
+- Meeting with Incoming Ph.D.
+Students to Go Over Program Requirements and Timeline Fri., Sept.
+13, 2024 @ 4 p.m. - Meeting with Incoming M.A.
+Students to Go Over Program Requirements and Timeline - Fri., Sept.
+20, 2024 @ 4 p.m. - Speaker Panel: "Inclusive Excellence and Pedagogy" (overlapping with Composition Pedagogy) Tues., Sept.
+17, 2024 @ 2 p.m. - Speaker Panel: "English Internship" (overlapping with Intro to Graduate Studies) -Tues., Oct.
+8, 2024 @ 11:00 a.m. - Meeting with Ph.D.
+Students to Discuss Professor Szwydky's Job Market Course -Thurs., Oct.
+3, 2024 @ 5 p.m. - Speaker Panel (with alumni): "Career Diversity" (overlapping with Intro to Graduate Studies) Tues., Nov.
+12, 2024 @ 11:00 a.m.

-Extracurricular Professionalization and Advising Events that Took Place Spring 2023:
+Extracurricular Professionalization and Advising Events that Took Place Spring 2025: